x-carno/carno-k8s/README.md

 ## About

-This is the official Wails React template.
+This is the official Wails Vue template.

 ## Live Development